-Evangeline Lilly Talks About Awful Experience While On The Set of ‘Lost’
+Evangeline Lilly Talks About Awful Experience While On The Set Of ‘Lost’

 Ant-Man and the Wasp star Evangeline Lilly broke into Hollywood in the smash television series Lost.
 The show became a cult phenomenon and had fans everywhere, but unfortunately, she did not have as much fun on set as you think.

 Lilly just wasn’t a huge fan of her character Kate on the show.
 Lilly explains, “At the beginning, she was kind of cool.
 And then as the show went on, I felt like she became more and more predictable and obnoxious.
 I felt like my character went from being autonomous—really having her own story and her own journey and her own agendas—to chasing to men around the island.
-And that irritated the s–t out of me.”
+And that irritated the s**t out of me.”

 But the “obnoxious” character wasn’t the only thing she had to deal with.
 She told E!
 News, “In Season 3, I’d had a bad experience on set with being basically cornered into doing a scene partially naked, and I felt had no choice in the matter.
 I was mortified and I was trembling, and when it finished, I was crying my eyes out and I had to go on do a very formidable, very strong scene immediately thereafter.
 And so, in Season 4, another scene came up where Kate was undressing, and I fought very hard to have that scene be under my control, and I failed to control it again.
 And so, I then said, ‘That’s it.
 No more.
 You can write whatever you want—[but] I won’t do it.
 I will never take my clothes off on this show again.’
 And I didn’t.”